×

 It is hard to describe exactly how to open up the butt with words but the video below does an excellent job of showing you the process.

-They are trimming a butt for a competition so they are more aggressive and waste more meat than someone needs to be with a standard backyard cook.
+They are trimming a pork butt for a competition so they are more aggressive and waste more meat than someone needs to be with a standard backyard cook.

 This is a great way to get more smoke flavor from your Traeger.